 Photographer’s equipment insurance covers cameras, lenses, computers, lighting equipment, rented equipment and any other electronics used.
 Additionally, it can cover any bags or packs as well as transporting materials.
 This insurance is broad and can cover you for damage/loss from theft, breakages, fire, vandalism, wind, water, etc.

 Typically, this is setup for working professionals.
 Equipment insurance, also known as Business Property Insurance, is not the same as General Liability Insurance.
 Equipment insurance covers your gear and protects it from loss or damage.
 General Liability Insurance is protection for a person or business if you are sued for damages to someone else’s property or cause bodily injury.
-If you’re being hired to do protography jobs with individuals, then this is a critical item.
+If you’re being hired to do photography jobs with individuals, then this is a critical item.
+For more on this specific subject, look to my friends at Pixpa with their more in-depth article on photographer’s equipment insurance.

 Tips on Purchasing Insurance for Photography Gear